CBanafo/bostonhousepricing/README.md

 # Boston House Pricing Prediction

 We perform a few wrangling on the dataset.
 We split it into training and testing purposes and scale the values using the StandardScaler.
-We create a LinearRegression model and train the model with a portion of the data.
-We perform a few EDA analysis to test the performance of our model.<br>
+We create a LinearRegression model and train and test the model with a portion of the data.
+We perform EDA analysis to test the performance of our model.<br>
-We predict the house price using variables including crime rate in the location, the age of the building, distances to employment sectors and many others.
+We predict house prices using variables including crime rate in the location, age of the building, distances to employment sectors and many others.

 ### Software and Tools Requirements